taxprofiler/taxpasta/docs/supported_profilers/kmcp.md

-# kmcp
+# KMCP

-> [kmcp](https://github.com/shenwei356/kmcp) uses genome coverage information by splitting the reference genomes into chunks and stores k-mers in a modified and optimized Compact Bit-Sliced Signature (COBS) index for fast alignment-free sequence searching.
+> [KMCP](https://github.com/shenwei356/kmcp) uses genome coverage information by splitting the reference genomes into chunks and stores k-mers in a modified and optimized Compact Bit-Sliced Signature (COBS) index for fast alignment-free sequence searching.
 KMCP combines k-mer similarity and genome coverage information to reduce the false positive rate of k-mer-based taxonomic classification and profiling methods.

 ## Profile Format